evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidCommitmentError.md

 title: "InvalidCommitmentError"
 ---

-Represents an error that occurs when a KZG commitment does not match the versioned hash.
+Represents an EIP-4844 specific error that occurs when a KZG commitment does not match the versioned hash.

 Invalid commitment errors can occur due to:
 - Providing a KZG commitment that does not match the expected versioned hash.